Jack Burkman: Seth Rich murder conspiracy theory

 Burkman started investigating the murder of Seth Rich in September 2016 after the Rich family accepted his pro bono public relations services.
 The Rich family and Burkman held a joint press conference about the murder in November 2016.

 In January 2017, Burkman launched an advertising campaign in Northwest D.C. searching for information regarding Rich's death.
 This included billboard advertisements and canvassing with flyers.
 In late February, Burkman started spreading conspiracy theories by telling media outlets that he had a lead that the Russian government was involved in Rich's death, and the Rich family distanced itself from Burkman.
 In March 2017, Burkman started "The Profiling Project", an independent investigative attempt to solve the murder of Seth Rich with help from forensics students at George Washington University.
-He hired Kevin Doherty, a former U.S. Marine and special agent, to help with the project, although tensions developed when Burkman felt Doherty was speaking to reporters when he shouldn't have been and trying to take control of the project.
+He hired Kevin Doherty, a former US Marine and special agent, to help with the project, although tensions developed when Burkman felt Doherty was speaking to reporters when he shouldn't have been and trying to take control of the project.
 In July 2017, Burkman fired Doherty and sent him a cease and desist letter.
 In March 2018, Doherty lured Burkman to a parking garage by claiming to have evidence of FBI misconduct.

 When Burkman arrived, Doherty shot him in the buttocks and thigh and hit him with an SUV, breaking Burkman's arm.
 Doherty was sentenced to nine years in prison.